higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 **Higherrrrrrrr** is more than a single token—it is a framework for launching an ecosystem of evolutionary, community‑driven tokens.
 Key objectives include:

 1. **Multiple Token Deployments**: Each token adheres to a fixed supply model (e.g., 1B tokens with 9 decimals) and evolves through predefined thresholds.
-2. **Configurable Parameters**: Projects can set unique evolution thresholds, fee splits, and distribution mechanisms to tailor the token’s behavior.
+2. **Configurable Parameters**: Projects can set unique evolution thresholds, fee splits, and distribution mechanisms to tailor the token's behavior.
 3. **Financial Flexibility**: Creators have the ability to dynamically adjust fee allocations, ensuring sustainability and growth.
 4. **Cross‑Promotion and Synergy**: Tokens deployed via **Higherrrrrrrr** benefit from a shared framework that emphasizes transparency, innovation, and community engagement.